sudomatt/sudomatt.github.io/_posts/2019-08-16-BLE for People not Paid to Care.md

 as GAP Observers, which scan for advertising packets, but do not initiate connections (i.e. app looking for beacons)

 <b>GATT:  Generic Attribute Table</b> - The framework for describing capabilities and descriptors of a BLE device.
-Made up of Services, Characteristics, and descriptors
+Made up of Services, Characteristics, and descriptors.
+This is how connected devices send data back and forth, and the secret sauce of how they work.

 Services:  Top level, describes what the BLE device does; their primary feature (i.e. heart rate monitor)  Contain one or more characteristics.
 BLE SIG has a long list of predefined services to use in design.

 Characteristics:  Mid level, individual items of state data.
 Have a name, a value, and support one or more operations (read/write)

 Descriptors:  Low level, text description for characteristics regarding content and interaction

+Security will be covered in a later post.